Muhammad-Ilham-Ferdiansyah/objectSerialization-with-ClientServer/README.md

-# Login and Register using SharedPreferences
+# Object Serialization With Client-Server

-> This project is dedicated to midterm exams of mobile programming courses
+> This project is dedicated to midterm exams of distributed system courses

 ---